At the Nexus of Cybersecurity and Public Policy: Some Basic Concepts and Issues

 I am the founder and owner of Anagram Laboratories, a thriving information security consultancy.
-Anagram is celebrating its 27th Anniversary during 2013.
+Anagram will celebrate its 30th Anniversary in 2016.

 I have been interested in technologies of security since 1957, and have been working in the field since 1967.

 There are few things sweeter than the respect of one's peers.
 In January 2004 I was the first person appointed a Fellow of the International Association for Cryptologic Research.
 My citation reads, "For visionary and essential service to the IACR and for numerous valuable contributions to the technical, social, and commercial development of cryptology and security."

-Since its founding in 1999 I have been an Advisory Board Member and Chief Security Advisor at salesforce.com (NYSE: CRM).
+Since its founding in 1999 I have been an Advisory Board Member and the Chief Security Advisor at Salesforce.com (NYSE: CRM).
 Salesforce.com is a pioneer and leader in enterprise cloud computing, Software as a Service (SaaS), and Platform as a Service (PaaS), not to mention customer relationship management (CRM).
 The trust issues raised by cloud computing go far beyond traditional security concerns.

 I am a lifelong student of Oriental wisdom literature and martial arts.
 I was an Advisor to the Fourth Council of the China International Cultural Exchange Center.